 This year’s longlist of 12 books comprises: eight novels, two short story collections, and two volumes of poetry.

-Rooney is longlisted for her debut novel Conversations with Friends (Faber), which follows two best friends and their relationship with an older married couple.
+Rooney is longlisted for her debut novel Conversations with Friends (Faber), which follows two best friends and their relationship with an older married couple and is shortlisted for The British Book Awards' Debut Book of the Year.
 Riley's First Love (Granta), about a disintegrating relationship, and Adébáyọ̀'s Stay with Me (Canongate), about a Nigerian couple's yearning to have children - both shortlistees of the 2017 Bailey's Prize for Fiction - have also made the longlist.

 Indie presses have a strong presence on the list with titles from Influx Press, Carcanet, Atlantic and US publisher Graywolf up for the prize.
 From Influx Press is Attrib. and Other Stories, a short story collection by Eley Williams; from Carcanet, a volume of poetry by James Womack entitled On Trust: A Book of Lies; from Atlantic, Meena Kandasamy's When I Hit You, a novel about an abusive marriage; and from Graywolf, a blend of horror, science fiction and fairytale in short story collection Her Body and Other Parties, by Carmen Maria Machado.